Quickstart for Developers

 Node API supports two authentication methods.
 Choose one based on your environment.

-- API Key in the URL:
+- API Key in URL:

 A successful request returns the balance as a hexadecimal string in wei.
-Applications can convert this value to ETH for display in wallet balance or portfolio screens.
+Applications can convert this value to ETH units for display in wallet balance or portfolio screens.

 With the basic RPC call pattern confirmed via Node API, the next step shows how to retrieve the same account data in a more structured form using Web3 Data API.